UsovichAlexander/CodeExamples/README.md

 # CodeExamples
 **Hi!
 I'm glad you are here!**
-This is repo contains code examples written by me.
+This repo contains code examples written by me.
 These scripts are from the commercial project, the project repository itself is under NDA.
 Some scripts are shown partitially to demonstrate the main idea and not to show repeated logic.